Programs and Services of the Juvenile Court

 The Subsidized Youth Employment Program (SYEP) provides subsidized wages to at-risk youth while giving employers incentives to provide participants with 120 hours of quality on-the-job training.
 Youth can be placed with public, private, or non-profit employers.
 SYEP participants are youth ages 15 to 18 who have multiple barriers that have limited their employability.

+The goal or SYEP is to help youth develop the necessary skills and work ethic to transition into unsubsidized employment at the conclusion of the program.
 Participants attend Job Readiness workshops to prepare for their placement.
 Fairfield County Juvenile Court has partnered with TeenWorks, Inc. since the program’s inception in 2018 to operate the SYEP program.
 TeenWorks provides administrative oversight.
 Funding comes from the Fairfield County Board of Commissioners, Columbus Foundation, Fairfield County Foundation, and United Way of Fairfield County.